benawad/dogehouse/README.md

 ## Branches

-- new-design -> pr this branch if you touch `kibbeh`
 - staging -> pr this branch for everything else
 - prod -> don't touch, this is what's running in prod